Luxembourg: Offshore Business Sectors

 Private banking services are particularly strong in Luxembourg, due to the absence of withholding tax on interest payments, and tight banking secrecy, alongside the very wide range of financial products that is available.

-Banking secrecy has a statutory basis in Luxembourg, under articles 458 and 459 of the Penal Code, the Grand-Ducal Regulation of 1989 which prevents disclosure to the tax authorities, and most recently the law of 5th April 1993 which prevents bank staff from passing information on deposit accounts to parent banks.
+Banking secrecy has a statutory basis in Luxembourg, under articles 458 and 459 of the penal code, the grand-ducal regulation of 1989 which prevents disclosure to the tax authorities, and most recently the law of 5th April 1993 which prevents bank staff from passing information on deposit accounts to parent banks.
 It is a criminal offence for bank staff to break secrecy laws except in clearly defined and very limited circumstances.
-The Luxembourg courts are likely to permit disclosure of information only when there is clear evidence of tax fraud or money-laundering activity.